 In Greece, RES Aggregators and DR Aggregators are separate entities that participate independently in the various segments of the wholesale electricity market.
 Specifically, according to the current legal and regulatory framework of the Greek electricity market, RES Aggregators are allowed to participate in the Day-Ahead Market, Intra-Day Markets and Balancing Market, while DR Aggregators are allowed to participate only in the Balancing Market for the provision of balancing services.
-However, the everyday participation of DR Aggregators in the Balancing Market is not technically feasible yet, since the related regulatory framework and detailed technical decisions pertaining to various operational aspects regarding the participation of DR in the Balancing Market (e.g. definition of baseline methodology) are still under formulation and are expected to be finalized by the end of 2021.
-This delay is also advocated by:

-- a) the extension of the interruptible load contracts for the compensation of interruptibility services provided by eligible HV consumers procured as capacity by the Greek TSO, which is supposed to be terminated in September 2021, and - b) the lack of appropriate IT infrastructure (e.g. smart meters), which would allow for real-time access to massive electricity consumption data, further aiming at the extended deployment of demand response programs for end-consumers that are connected to both MV and LV distribution networks.
+The everyday participation of DR Aggregators is now technically feasible only for the large (industrial and commercial) consumers, which are exclusively connected to the HV and MV levels.
+In addition, DR Aggregators currently participate only in the Balancing Market, since the related regulatory framework and detailed technical decisions pertaining various operational aspects regarding the participation of DR in the Day-Ahead Market are still under formulation and are expected to be finalized soon.
+The lack of appropriate IT infrastructure (e.g. smart meters), which would allow for real-time access to massive electricity consumption data, further aiming at the extended deployment of DR programs for end-consumers that are connected to both MV and, mostly, LV distribution networks is the main barrier for the large-scale implementation of DR to all end-consumers.